 1. It is cost-effective for small and large companies.
 On-demand software offers lower prices and lower total cost of ownership (up to 50% and more for project management software implementation, for example).
 Business owners get a faster return on investment.
 Companies "pay as they go," so hosted solutions often carry little or no upfront cost.
 The savings can be really huge.
 For example, in 2005, the town of Stratford estimated that upgrading and merging its two in-house Microsoft Exchange 5.5 environments — one placed at town hall (250 users) and the other at the police station (100 users) — as well as the underlying 10-year-old server, would run $180,000 to $250,000.
 Instead, the town authorities decided to sign a contract with InfoStreet, an on-demand service provider, to host the Exchange e-mail servers.
 The representatives of the town authorities do not disclose the exact terms of the contract, but they do say that they paid 20 times less than they would have paid for Microsoft to replace their Exchange environment.

 2. Software as a service implies a short-term commitment, which results in dramatic financial risk reduction for businesses.
 By acquiring traditional software, companies pay significant amounts of money (over $100,000 for CRM solutions) and still face the high risk that the software may not fulfill the business requirements.
 In this case, there is no refund option.
-Instead, a company can start implementing software as a service by purchasing 3 or 4 accounts.
+Instead, a SaaS product manager can start implementing software as a service by purchasing 3 or 4 accounts.
 The users will test the application’s features and determine whether the software complies with the corporate needs.
 Then the organization can gradually involve more users and acquire more accounts.
 Otherwise, the company can make a decision to move to another software provider that offers better service conditions.
 A good example would be Superior Industries, a company producing conveying equipment.
 They had turned to an on-demand solution when their top management realized that they could save up to 90% of their expenditures on CRM software.
 Later the executives of the company reviewed the return on investment they were receiving from their CRM service, provided by Salesforce.com, and decided to reevaluate their approach.
 Their switch to SugarCRM resulted in even greater savings, up to $70 000.

 3. SaaS reduces the burden on IT staff.
 Moving to software as a service contract template means reducing the IT headcount, cutting the cost of hiring and training IT support and reducing IT operating costs.
 Internal IT personnel don't have to purchase and support the server infrastructure necessary to install and maintain the software in-house.
 The onus of maintaining a labor-intensive patch and upgrade process is taken by the software providers.
 With traditional licensed software, companies typically have to wait months for the next release of an application, which internal IT staff will then have to test and deploy.
 Very often, these installations are time-consuming and do not run smoothly.
 On the contrary, using software as a service means that a company will receive all the software patches automatically and usually much more promptly.
-Moreover, by using the SaaS model, enterprises ensure that subsidiaries in all locations are using the correct application software version.
+Moreover, by using the SaaS product management, enterprises ensure that subsidiaries in all locations are using the correct application software version.

 4. On-demand software usage usually means instant deployment.
 Traditional application implementation cycles inside companies can take years, consume massive resources and yield unsatisfactory results.
 With on-demand software, a company can start using the service the moment the provider activates the company’s accounts, which usually happens minutes after the payment is made.